-All students are required to take final examinations.
+All students are required to take final examinations unless they meet the exemption criteria.
 The grade on the final should constitute no less than one-fourth of the final grade.

 TEXTBOOKS

 Teachers need to maintain an accurate record of textbooks issued to students and hold each student responsible for the book issued to him/her.
 Also, teachers need to see that textbooks are covered at all times.
 Students should keep textbooks in their lockers, not in individual classrooms.
 Teachers will have the final decision on this matter.